tariqazmat101/Fargate-web-app-Project/readme.md

 Below is a list of answers to this assignment.

 ### Introduction
 We are running the web app on AWS Fargate.
 AWS Fargate is a managed service that allows you to quickly run containerized workloads in the cloud.
-Developers only have to upload their container to the service and aws will take care of maintaining the underlying server. (security updates, patching, and so on).
+Developers only have to upload their container to the service and AWS will take care of maintaining the underlying server that the container runs on. (security updates, patching, and so on).

 ### Instructions